Best Electric Shavers for Men in 2026 Reviewed and Compared

 7. Philips (Norelco) 3000 Series – Best Budget Rotary Shaver

-Within the best electric shavers category, I have had to search extensively to find the best option at the cheapest price.
+Within the best electric shavers category, I have had to search extensively to find the best option at the lowest price.
 While others I tested are cheaper, they don’t quite perform as well as the Philips (Norelco) Series 3000 included here (so far, I have others to test, use, and review).

 Model Numbers— The only differences between the S33**, S32**, and S31** are the countries in which they are sold.
 As Philips (i.e., Norelco) likes to complicate things, they also provide other product model numbers/ranges, such as the 3500, 3600, 3800, and 3900.
 We achieve the same performance from all these shavers, and they differ only in color, the accessories they come with, and nothing else major.